Hands-on AI workshops that actually teach skills

 What actually sticks

 Active practice beats passive listening by a massive margin.
 Learners who engage with hands-on activities retain 93.5% of information after one month, compared to only 79% for passive learners.
 That 14-point gap is the difference between your team actually using AI and forgetting it existed.
+The job market validates this: over 80% of bootcamp graduates find employment within six months specifically because bootcamps prioritize hands-on projects over lectures.

 The learning pyramid research goes even further.
 Reading or listening to information gives you about 10% retention.
 Practicing by doing gets you to 75%.
 Teaching others what you learned?
 90%.